-The Tennessee Valley Authority (TVA) prepared a draft Environmental Assessment (EA) for the Ocoee 1 Hydro (O1H) Consolidation Project on February 9, 2022
+The Tennessee Valley Authority (TVA) completed the Final Environmental Assessment (EA) for the Ocoee 1 Hydro (O1H) Consolidation Project on February 9, 2022

 More information on this environmental review can be obtained from:

 J. Taylor Johnson